programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 The datatype for most of the variables are `object` (which is what Pandas calls `string` or text) data.
 The `date` variable is a `datetime` object.
 And there are numbers for the `latitude`,`longitude` and `age` fields.

-If the lat/lon fields were not numbers, we would need to do some data cleaning to get them convered to `float`-type numbers.
+If the lat/lon fields were not numbers, you would need to do some data cleaning to get them convered to `float`-type numbers.
 In Python a `float` is a number with decimal values; an `integer` is a whole number.

-The most common way to refer to county-level data is with a FIPS number (described below).
-This database lacks this information, but we will add it via latitude and longitude.
+A common way to refer to county-level data is with a FIPS number (described below).
+This database lacks this information, but it will be added using the latitude and longitude values.
 What percent of the records have lat/lon data?

 ```python
 print(ff_df['latitude'].isna().sum())